 Beautiful wintery days continue, clear skies, sunshine, happy moods.
-And the trialling of the BBQ continues to see what can be cooked in this no-fuss, not too much washing up, sort of a way.
+And it is perfect for weekend cooking on the BBQ in a no-fuss, not too much washing up, sort of a way.

 Roasted Carrots with Pomegranate Molasses